adeolasopade/Risk-Assessment-Treatment/README.md

 # Risk Assessment & Treatment
-This project draws on real consulting work, with all company details fully anonymised.
+*This project draws on real consulting work, with all company details fully anonymised.*

 ---

-Led a targeted information security risk [assessment](https://docs.google.com/spreadsheets/d/1FzfybpBZwp_3tXVhDafkDK0WY-o8o3ipbmyhMpHR7Ow/edit?usp=sharing) for Luxburgers Limited, focusing on high-impact personnel, customer data, and POS systems.
+Carried out a targeted information security risk [assessment](https://docs.google.com/spreadsheets/d/1FzfybpBZwp_3tXVhDafkDK0WY-o8o3ipbmyhMpHR7Ow/edit?usp=sharing) for Luxburgers Limited, focusing on high-impact personnel, customer data, and POS systems.

 The goal was to identify critical operational threats, such as reliance on single individuals, unsecured communications, and procedural weaknesses, that could disrupt business continuity and compromise sensitive data.